KKL-JNF has been conducting long term ecological research (LTER)

 , the Technion, Haifa University, the Agricultural Research Organization’s Volcani Center, the Hebrew University of Jerusalem, Ben Gurion University and the Soil Erosion Research Station.

 In cooperation with these institutions, KKL-JNF carries out research in soil-plant-water relations, adapting forestry methods to the effects of climate change, optimal water use (recycled and runoff), people in their environment and how people use forests, just to name a few.
-The research is presented in public forums and conferences in Israel
+The research is presented in public forums and conferences in Israel and around the world.

 Today, KKL-JNF supports R&D stations throughout Israel, which have transformed agriculture in Israel's outlying regions, and have made them prime exporters of quality fruits, vegetables, flowers, and more.

 Here is a snapshot of KKL-JNF R&D stations: